 Was your home recently damaged in a fire?
-You may be searching for DIY fire restoration tips to save a little cash in the recovery process, but the simple fact is this: fire and smoke damage restoration is not a job for amateurs.
+You may be searching for DIY fire restoration tips to save a little cash in the recovery process, but the simple fact is this: residential fire and smoke damage restoration is not a job for amateurs.
 Here are four reasons why trying to clean up the mess yourself could be problematic.

 You Might be Exposed to Hidden Health Hazards